dennisppaul/wellen/processing-library/wellen/README.md

 ## concepts

+watch the screencast series [Wellen](https://www.youtube.com/playlist?list=PLXJNr6N-Bu4NzkP4UJ5m-9721MdaZ6v-q) as an introduction by coding examples to the *wellen* library.

+below is a text-based explanation of the core concepts of the *wellen* library:

 ### `Tone`

 muscial notes can be played with a single call to `Tone.note_on(int, int)` and ended with `Tone.note_off(int)` ( see `ExampleBasics01Notes` ). each node is characterized by two parameters `pitch` and `velocity`. the value range conforms to MIDI standards.